Service Animal Policy

 - The owner must abide by current city, county, and state ordinances, laws, and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
 It is the owner’s responsibility to know and understand these ordinances, laws, and regulations.
 The University has the right to require documentation of compliance with such ordinances, laws and/or regulations, which may include a vaccination certificate and proof of licensure.

 - A service animal must be under the control of the owner and must be on a leash or harness (if appropriate).
 In cases where either the handler is unable to hold a tether because of a disability or its use would interfere with the service animal’s safe, effective performance of work or tasks, the service animal must be under the handler’s control by some other means, such as voice or signal control.

 - The owner will be responsible for any damage caused by the service animal beyond reasonable wear and tear.

 - The animal MUST be completely house trained-for dogs: trained to urinate and defecate outside.

 - The owner is responsible for the actions of the service animals, including financial obligations or bodily injury.

+VI.
 Services Animals in Laboratory Settings

 These guidelines are intended to ensure the safety of both students and service dogs within the laboratory environment.
 As hazardous chemicals, open flames, glassware, and electrical equipment pose unique risks, the following procedures are recommended: